Theory of Change for Social Programmes

 What's In It For Me

-• Explain the role of a theory of change in social programming
+• Utilise the theory of change to support and strengthen social programming.

 Training Type